 Home » Malta airport transfers » Malta Airport to Valletta

-There are several ways of getting from Malta airport to Valletta when visiting Malta and on this page, I’ll help you figure out which airport transfer option is best for you.
+There are several ways of getting from Malta airport to Valletta when visiting Malta, and in this guide, I’ll help you figure out which airport transfer option is best for you.

-These are four ways to get from Malta International Airport to Valletta:
+These are four ways to get from Malta Airport to Valletta:

 Journey time | Cost (single) | Effort 1-3 | Provider | |